 Broads tolls do not include harbour dues payable by vessels entering the Broads via or using the waters of Great Yarmouth or Lowestoft Harbours.
 For information on these dues contact:

 tel 01502 572286.

 Vessels may enter the Broads via Mutford Lock, Lowestoft.
 A charge of £13.00 is made per vessel for the use of the lock.
 This charge also covers visiting vessels for the use of Oulton Broad (only) on the day of entry and up to midnight on the day following.
 Vessels seeking to pass through the lock must make a booking by telephone: Lock Control 01502 531778; or Oulton Broad Yacht Station 01502 574946; or Waveney District Council 01502 523470.

 Private boats which can show they have paid their annual Great Yarmouth Port Authority Harbour dues will receive a discount of 50% on the appropriate Broads Toll, this is available against both the annual Broads toll and Broads short visit toll.

 - Craft Registered between 1 January and 31 March

-New craft registered with the Authority, or craft being registered to a new owner and not previously licenced, on or after 1 January will recieve a 50% discount on the appropriate annual toll up to 31 March.
+New craft registered with the Authority, or craft being registered to a new owner and not previously licensed, on or after 1 January will receive a 50% discount on the appropriate annual toll up to 31 March.